cyberbotics/webots/README.md

 ### Building from Source

-If you prefer to compile Webots from source, read the [wiki](https://github.com/cyberbotics/webots/wiki) and [contributing guidelines](CONTRIBUTING.md).
+If you prefer to compile Webots from source, instructions can be found in the [wiki](https://github.com/cyberbotics/webots/wiki) and [contributing guidelines](CONTRIBUTING.md).

 ### Continuous Integration Nightly Tests